Streaking

 Streaking is the act of running naked through a public area for publicity, for fun, as a prank, a dare, a form of protest, or to participate in a fad.
-Streaking is often associated with sporting events, but can occur in more secluded areas.
+In the western world, streaking has since the mid-20th century most often been associated with college students and sporting events, where it is intended as a harmless attention-seeking prank.
 Streakers are often pursued by sporting officials or the police.

 Definitions and etymology

 The word has been used in its modern sense only since the 1960s.
 Before that, to streak in English since 1768 meant "to go quickly, to rush, to run at full speed", and was a re-spelling of streek: "to go quickly" (c.
 1380); this in turn was originally a northern Middle English variant of stretch (c.
 1250).

 In December 1973, a graduate of Carleton College in Northfield, Minnesota wrote to Time magazine that the term "streaking" was coined because the nude students ran primarily during the winter months of January and February, and "unless one appeared as a streak against the landscape, the Minnesota winter was triumphant and streaker became statue."
 The school's newspaper, The Carletonian, used the term "streaking" as early as 1967, but initially in negative terms: "Examples of [Carleton's social problems] are the large number of departing female students, the rise of class spirit, low grades, streaking, destruction, drinking, and the popularity of rock dances."